MicrosoftDocs/entra-docs/docs/identity/saas-apps/aws-single-sign-on-provisioning-tutorial.md

 **Key considerations**
 * The group membership is generally updated within 2 - 10 minutes of requesting access to the group.
 Please wait before attempting to sign-in to AWS.
 If the user is unable to access the necessary group in AWS, please review the troubleshooting tips below, PIM logs, and provisioning logs to ensure that the group membership was updated successfully.
 Depending on how the target application has been architected, it may take additional time for the group membership to take effect in the application.
-* Deactivation is done during the refular incremantal cycle.
+* Deactivation is done during the regular incremental cycle.
 It is not processed immediately through on-demand provisioning.
 * The just-in-time integration between PIM and on-demand provisioning supports 5 activation requests every 10 seconds per AWS application.

 >[!VIDEO https://www.youtube.com/embed/aXp2CUFe7vk]